 4.19 Draft Policy SL1 has been prepared to encourage development to protect and enhance those key features which contribute to local landscape character and biodiversity and to protect the area's nationally significant dark skies and important Key Public Views.
-The Policy draws on Design Code 02 Green infrastructure, active travel and open space which provides advice on providing enhancements to buildings to support wildlife and includes wording to help ensure development will not have an adverse effect on the conservation objectives of the River Wye Special Area of Conservation (SAC) and to species of European importance.
+The Policy draws on Design Code 02 Green infrastructure, active travel and open space which provides advice on providing enhancements to buildings to support wildlife, and Design Code 03 Views and landmarks which considers landscape character, views and natural environment assets.

-Draft Policy SL1: Protecting and Enhancing Local Landscape Character and Biodiversity
+Policy SL1: Protecting and Enhancing Local Landscape Character and Biodiversity

-Proposals should have regard to Design Code 03 Views and landmarks and the area wide and character area specific design principles.
+Proposals should demonstrate consideration of Design Code 02 Green infrastructure, active travel and open space and Design Code 03 Views and landmarks, and the area wide and character area specific design principles.